mahmoudelfeelig/Planora/README.md

 ## Notes / current limitations

 - The built-in generator focuses on `LEC_TUT` and `LAB_ONLY` course patterns; other structure types can be added by extending `generator.py`.
-- Some features commonly found in full timetabling products (data import/edit screens, scenario persistence, PDF export, REST API) are not implemented here.
+- Some features commonly found in full timetabling products (data import/edit screens, scenario persistence, multi-scenario comparison, detailed constraint explanation) are not implemented here.